ITSLeeds/TDS/coursework-template.md

 ## Choosing a topic and writing your coursework

-You will need to choose a topic, one or more datasets to analyse and research questions for the 10 page coursework report.
+You will need to choose a topic, one or more datasets to analyse and research questions for the 10 page coursework report. **Note: the topic must be entirely different from the one you chose for the first coursework.**

 Designing and writing a good data science project involves many stages, not just writing and and knitting an Rmd document reporting data